Ravikiran000/Docker-Mastery/Day-3/README.md

 ### LABEL
 Adds metadata to the image, such as authorship or application details, and is useful for image documentation.
 Example: LABEL maintainer="example@example.com"
+### WORKDIR
+WORKDIR instruction in a Dockerfile sets the working directory for any RUN, CMD, ENTRYPOINT, COPY, and ADD instructions that follow it.
+This avoids the need to specify full paths repeatedly.
+EX: WORKDIR /app
+### COPY OR ADD
+Copies files or directories from the local machine (host) to the container's filesystem.
+COPY is generally preferred as it is simpler and more predictable.
+ADD also supports downloading remote files and extracting tar archives.

+EX: COPY index.nginx-debian.html /var/www/html/

+EX: ADD  style.css /var/www/html
 ### ENV
 Sets environment variables within the container.
 These variables can be accessed by applications or scripts inside the container.
 Example: ENV AWS_ACCESS_KEY_ID=SDFSDFSDFSDFSDFSDFSDFSDF